villez/vswiki/README.md

 A personal wiki project.
 Because at the last count, there were only 9999 different wiki implementations.
-And to try out the latest versions of various tools, mainly Rails 4 (see the full list below).
+And to try out the latest versions of various tools, mainly Rails 4 (see the full list below) and some interesting techniques.

 **Note: in an early stage of development** - most likely won't fit anybody else's purposes than my own at this point, but you're of course free to take a look.

-## Features & Non-Features
+## Scope and Non-Scope

-The target is not a "full-featured" wiki competing with MediaWiki and the other big names; rather, will cherry-pick features based on which ones are useful and/or interesting to me in a *personal wiki* use case.
+The current target is not a "full-featured" wiki on par with MediaWiki etc. Rather, the idea is to cherry-pick features based on which ones are useful and/or interesting to me in a *personal wiki* use case.
 The target usage environment is on a local machine in a restricted/controlled environment, such as a home network behind a firewall and with only trusted users.
-For example, I'm currently not planning to implement user logins, authentication & authorization, and won't care that much about protecting from malicious user input either.
+For example, I'm currently not planning to implement user logins, authentication & authorization, and won't care that much about protecting from malicious user input either, beyond what normal Rails best practices provide.
 Some of these features may end up getting included later, but globally accessible multiuser environment is not the target environment for this project.

 ## Wiki Markup